churchlab/millstone/README.md

 ## Tests

 We'll be adding more tests as we go and updating the following instructions.
-The following command runs all the tests related to Django:
+The following command runs all the tests related to Django, including Django's own tests and any installed apps.

     (venv)$ python manage.py test